yigitatay/FontGenerator/README.md

 To train the model, the scripts are in the FONTS_VAE notebook.
 However, since the dataset is too large, I cannot upload it on Github.
 Therefore, the dataset need to be created first to train the model.
+If you need the training dataset, let me know and I can share it through Drive.